 Legend has it that the notorious outlaw Jesse James made a daring escape at this site located within Palisades State Park.
 After robbing a bank in Northfield, Minnesota, Jesse James made his way to Split Rock River.
 To elude the lawmen that were chasing him, Jesse jumped the 15 foot split in the rocks, now known as Devil’s Gulch, and escaped to Missouri.
 A small footbridge now spans the gap of this infamous jump.

 Fly a space shuttle, touch a tornado, and play with lasers.
 Housed within the Washington Pavilion of Arts and Science in Sioux Falls, South Dakota, the Kirby Science Center features more than 80 hands-on exhibits for science enthusiasts of all ages.

 Explore the habitat of over 800 free-flying butterflies from around the world.
 Meet scorpions, tarantulas, frogs and more.
+The Butterfly House & Aquarium has the only public saltwater aquarium in the Dakotas.
 This Sioux Falls attraction is open year-round.

 The Center for Earth Resources Observation and Science offers guided tours Monday through Friday.
 Learn how EROS began and discover what they do.
 View a large-format camera that was actually in space, a half-scale model of the Landsat 7 Satellite and satellite imagery from around the world.

 Explore the grounds where the officers’ quarters, stone barracks, powder magazine, guardhouse, and other buildings remain at frontier Fort Sisseton.
 This 1864 fort is a rare reminder of the western frontier.
 This National Historic Landmark, located near Lake City, South Dakota, is a restoration of a frontier army outpost.
 The fort’s name comes from the nearby Sisseton Indian Tribe, and it is now a picturesque state park with campground facilities.